top of page

 Reflections on this shōchū

-• This is not the first bottle of aged Kasutori Shochu I have had, but it was certainly one of the better ones, especially in regards to how the sake notes really mature and give another level of complexity that really adds to the drinking experience.
+• This is not the first bottle of aged kasutori shōchū I’ve had, but it was certainly one of the better ones, especially in regards to how the sake notes really mature and give another level of complexity that adds so much to the drinking experience.
+The long aging transforms the familiar fruit (lychee/peach), floral, and subtle custard notes into something deeper, richer, and more refined—still clearly sake-derived, but with a smooth, layered maturity that makes every sip feel thoughtful and rewarding.

 Bottle label and Information